a bunch of metal rings are stacked on top of each other

 REQUEST A QUOTE

-Socket Set Screws come in a variety of sizes, alloys, & points to meet the demands of your various industrial needs & requirements.
-Check out our specifications & technical data below in order to choose the right set screw & point for your specific application.
+Socket set screws come in a variety of sizes, alloys and points to meet the demands of your various industrial needs.
+Check out our specifications and technical data below in order to choose the right set screw and point for your specific application.
+We also accommodate custom sizes and configurations upon request.

 Download the Socket Set Screw Dimensioning Table